BrysonMcI/aimlessanalysis/README.md

 [https://aimlessanalysis.com/](https://aimlessanalysis.com/)

-This repo contains the gatsby setup and markdown for my blog, Aimless Analysis
+This repo contains the old gatsby setup and markdown for my blog, Aimless Analysis.
+All the old posts are now on substack (at the same domain) as well as new content.

 You can find the blog post .mdx files in /content while the rest of this repo generally is for the gatsby code